waves-enterprise/js-sdk/README.md

 The same goes for the fees, and issue transactions, and leasing amounts, and so on.

 Waves precision equals 8.
 Therefore there are `100000000 * 10^8` of Waves coins (Wavelets) in Waves blockchain.

-### Reissuability and the additive nature of it

-The amount in reissue transactions refer not to the final amount of asset after reissuing but to the amount which will be added to the current token amount.

-### Waves ID in the library and in the blockchain

-One of the trickiest things about Waves blockchain is that Waves ID equals empty string.
-In the first version on Node API it also equals to empty string.
-That is an unobvious and potentially dangerous behavior.
-Therefore in this library Waves ID strictly equals string `WAVES`.
-Please mind that fact.

-### Fee asset choice for transfer transactions

-There is only one type of transactions (currently) in which we can use arbitrary tokens as fees.
-The only limitation is that the Node to which you connect must support the token you use as fees.
-Please note that transactions with the Waves fee will be prior over transactions with fees in other tokens.

-### Impossibility of transactions with the absolutely same data

-Transaction IDs are built from all the data in a transaction except the signature.
-That process is deterministic.
-So there cannot be two transactions with the absolutely same data.

-### Delays in the leasing process

-For the security reasons all leased Waves take effect only after 1000 blocks.
-Don't worry when your generating balance isn't updated right away.

-### Mess with balances in the first version of API

-It happened so that Waves balance and token balances are served through different API methods in the first version of Waves API.
-That's not very useful and we designed the new version otherwise.

 ### Different types of Waves balance